We've independently reviewed this article to make sure it's as accurate as we can make it.

 It’s important to note the difference between liquid propane gas fireplaces and natural gas fireplaces.
 One can’t be used in place of the other without adapters, which could be the cause of your issue if the wrong type of fireplace has been installed.

-If there is no switch, you will need to turn off the power to the fireplace in the breaker box.
-(Note this only applies to fireplaces with blower motors or electric pilot lights).
+Otherwise, you’ll need to turn off the power to the fireplace in the breaker box.
+(Note that turning off the breaker box’s power only applies to fireplaces with blower motors or electric pilot lights).

 If turning off the power in your gas fireplace does not stop the flame, or if it isn’t connected to electrical power, then move on to the next step.

-If the flame continues after checking the on-off switch, the remote control, and the breaker box, you have one option left.
-You must turn off the gas that supplies your gas fireplace.
-It is the safest measure to take.
+If your gas fireplace still won’t turn off after checking the on-off switch, the remote control, and the breaker box, you have one option left.
+You must turn off the gas valve that supplies your gas fireplace.

-The gas for your fireplace runs into your home via a pipe, just as it would for a gas furnace, gas range, or other gas appliance in your home.
-There is generally a gas valve installed near your fireplace that turns the gas on and off.
+The gas valve for your fireplace runs into your home via a pipe, just as it would for a gas furnace, gas range, or other gas appliance in your home.
+A gas valve installed near your fireplace generally turns the gas on and off.

-- Standing pilot lights are always on and are common on older gas appliances.
-Since they are always on, they continually use a minimal amount of fuel.
+- Standing pilot lights are always on and are common in older gas appliances.
+Since standing pilot lights are always on, they continually use a minimal amount of fuel.

 - More modern gas fireplaces and appliances use electronic ignition to fire off your gas fireplace.
-This type of pilot light is opposite to a standing flame pilot, as it is only on when the fireplace is on.
-If it continues to flame after you turn the unit off, then you have a problem that you may be handy enough to fix or not and need to call a professional.
+Electronic ignition pilot lights are the opposite of a standing flame pilot, as they’re only on when the fireplace is on.
+If the pilot continues to be on after you turn the unit off, then you have a problem that you may be handy enough to fix.
+Otherwise, please get in touch with a professional.

-- Faulty pilot units are common, and they are not difficult to replace if you find bad ones.
-There are also basic fireplaces that use push button ignition, which can have it’s own issues.
+- Faulty pilot units are common and are not difficult to replace if you find bad ones.
+There are also basic fireplaces that use push-button ignition, which can have its own issues.

-Knowing which type of pilot light your gas fireplace uses will help you know if there should be a constant flame, even when the fireplace is off.
-In addition, this knowledge will help you determine if you have a problem.
+Knowing which type of pilot light your gas fireplace uses will help you know whether there should be a constant flame, even when the fireplace is off.
+Not to mention that having fireplace knowledge can help you diagnose problems sooner.

 - A faulty gas regulator can cause the gas pressure to fluctuate, which gives an uneven burn that can cause soot.

-- The smell of gas in your house could be the sign of a regulator that needs attention.
+- The smell of gas in your house could signal a regulator that needs attention.

 - If your fireplace’s flame goes up and down, it could be due to a faulty gas regulator.

-- Gas regulators are dated, and you need to replace them every ten years, whether it is faulty or not.
+- Gas regulators are dated, and you need to replace them every 10 years, whether it’s faulty or not.

-- If the regulator has been subject to moisture, replace it immediately.
+- If the regulator has been exposed to moisture, replace it immediately.

 If you suspect a leak and are waiting on a technician or planning to fix later, make sure there’s good ventilation until the leak is repaired to avoid exposure to gas.

-The best practice for furnaces and gas heaters and gas fireplaces of any type is to have them serviced before the cold season and in the spring when you shut them down.
-You will be less likely to be without heat when you need it most if you do so.
+The best practice for furnaces, gas heaters, and gas fireplaces of any type is to have them serviced before the cold season and in the spring when you shut them down.
+You’ll be less likely to be without heat when you need it most if you do so.